nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - Use case ends.

-3a.
-The specified metric does not exist or entered input is invalid (e.g., invalid gender).
+2b.
+The command is invalid (Metrics do not exist, invalid format).

-- 3a1.
-LoveBook displays an error message.
+- LoveBook shows an error message.
+- User is prompted to re-enter the command.
+A positive example is given.
+- Use case ends.

+2c.
+No metric to filter by are given.

+- LoveBook displays a message indicating that at least 1 metric must be provided to filter.
+A positive example is given.
+- Use case ends.

+2d.
+Field(s) are invalid.

+- LoveBook displays a message indicating that the field is invalid.
+It displays the first invalid field detected.
-- Use case resumes at step 2.
+- Use case ends.

 #### Use Case: Sort Dates

 **Main Success Scenario (MSS):**

-1. User requests to list all the dates.
+1. User inputs command to sort Dates
-2. LoveBook shows a list of dates.
+2. LoveBook validated the command.
-3. User requests to sort the list of dates by a specific metric.
-4. LoveBook sorts the list of dates by the specified metric.
+3. LoveBook shows a list of dates which are sorted based on the comparator given.

 Use case ends. <br>